JakeStanger/ironbar/docs/Styling guide.md

 Setting the `name` option on a widget allows you to target that specific instance using `#name`.
 You can also add additional classes to re-use styles.
 In both cases, `popup-` is automatically prefixed to the popup (`#popup-name` or `.popup-my-class`).

 You can also target all GTK widgets of a certain type directly using their name.
-For example, `button:hover` will select the hover state on *all* buttons.
+For example, `label` will select all labels, and `button:hover` will select the hover state on *all* buttons.
 These names are all lower case with no separator, so `MenuBar` -> `menubar`.

 GTK CSS does not support custom properties, but it does have its own custom `@define-color` syntax which you can use for re-using colours: